Ecommerce loyalty programs are a great way to retain customers, keep them engaged with your brand, and increase revenue through repeat purchases.

 1. Figure out why customers are loyal to you in the first place (or why they are not)

-Ask yourself: why are some of my customers driven to repeat orders while some make only a one-time purchase?
-Ask your customers for feedback on what attracts them to your brand to uncover invaluable insight.
+Ask yourself: Why are some of my customers driven to repeat orders while some make only a one-time purchase?

-Perhaps they were attracted to your affordable pricing or brand humor to find out what’s the motivation behind their loyalty before building out your program
+Perhaps they were attracted to your affordable pricing or brand humor to find out what’s the motivation behind their loyalty before building out your program.

 2. Make your program easy to use and understand (and find!)

 Nothing is more frustrating for a customer than signing up for a program and finding it difficult to redeem their points.
 Make it easy for them to understand how and when points can be redeemed.
-If points expire, make it clear in your messaging so customers aren’t caught off guard.

-As a best practice, build a designated landing page for your landing page so you can optimize it for SEO.
 Some common customer search queries will be: “Your Brand Name” + loyalty program, so you want to make the page as easy to find as possible and show up high in the search rankings.

 3. Look at what your competitors are doing and offer something different

-Chances are, your competitors already have or are thinking about creating a loyalty program themselves.
 What can you do differently to set your brand apart?
-Aside from offering points, Summer Friday’s Selfcare Club rewards program offers members a birthday gift and a sweet discount upon signing up.
+Aside from offering points, Summer Friday’s Self-Care Club rewards program offers members a birthday gift and a sweet discount upon signing up.

 4. Customers should feel that rewards are attainable (hard to get but doable)